phil-scott-78/Mdazor/README.md

 # Mdazor

-A Markdig extension that lets you embed Blazor components directly in Markdown.
+A Markdig extension that lets you embed Razor components directly in Markdown for server-side rendering.

 ## What is this?